 Legislators change course, suggest removing proficiency-based diploma requirement

-AUGUSTA — Lawmakers who oversee state education policy voted 9-3 Friday to no longer require high schools to issue proficiency-based diplomas, a move in response to push back from frustrated parents who say the system is not working in some districts in Maine.
+Lawmakers who oversee state education policy voted 9-3 Friday to no longer require high schools to issue proficiency-based diplomas, a move in response to push back from parents who say the system is not working in some districts in Maine.

-Sen. Rebecca Millett, D-Cape Elizabeth, introduced the language to allow districts to issue the new type of diplomas if they wish, but the change does not require schools to move to a proficiency-based diploma system if they do not want to.
+Sen. Rebecca Millett, D-Cape Elizabeth, introduced the language to allow districts to issue the new type of diplomas if they wish, but it does not require schools to move to the system if they do not want to.

 “I view this as the least drastic proposal that’s before us,” she said during a meeting of the Legislature’s Education and Cultural Affairs Committee.